openUC2/UC2-STORM-and-Fluorescence/README.md

 ### 3D printing files

 All these files need to be printed.
-We used a Prusa i3 MK3 using PLA Prusament (Galaxy Black) at layer height x.x mm and infill xx%.
+We used a Prusa i3 MK3S using PLA Prusament (Galaxy Black) at layer height 0.15 mm and infill varying between 20-40 %, depending on how much weight rests on the 3D printed part.
+For applications within the incubator, the use of ABS Prusament is recommended, as the thermal stability is noticeably increasing the setups stability, especially with increased working temperature and humidity.
+The layer height and the infill can be chosen identically for ABS as for PLA parts.

 An in-depth tutorial on how to build the XY-stage can be found here https://github.com/openUC2/